austinmcconnell/dotfiles/README.md

 - ^D: move down half a screen
 - ^F: page down
 - ^B: page up
-- <C-i>: jump to your previous navigation location
-- <C-o>: jump back to where you were
 - <C-j>: jump to the split above current window
 - <C-k>: jump to the split below current window
 - <C-h>: jump to the split to the right of current window